MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/kernel-related-boot issues.md

 ### Methods to update configuration files

 To change the boot loader (grub.conf) and force the Linux VM to load a different kernel, manual intervention is required.
-To do this, use one of the following methods.
+To perform this action, use one of the following methods.

 #### Method 1: Serial console